camille-wilkens/Disaster_Response/README.md

 ## Instructions <a name="instructions"></a>

-Run the following commands in the project's root directory to set up your database and model.

 1. Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database